• SongkeeperSongkeeper

 2. Primary master owner - the master owner with the highest royalty percentage on the track

-This fallback exists because for self-released music, the master owner is typically the entity that should appear as the label.
-SoundExchange recommends using your name if self-released.
+This fallback exists because for self-released music, the master owner is often the entity that should appear as the label.

 P-Line

-The P-Line (phonogram copyright line) identifies the rights owner of a recording.
-It uses a similar fallback, prefixed with the release year:
+The P-Line identifies the rights owner of a recording.
+It uses this fallback order, prefixed with the release year:

 2. Label / Imprint from the release